see2/Forum/README.md

 * Simple Forum
 * Django
 * Login with code
-* alowed Juyter book and run the jupyter notebook on this website
+* alowed sharing Juyter book and run the jupyter notebook on LAN.